North Dakota governor names new tax commissioner

-Gov. Doug Burgum has appointed Public Service Commissioner Brian Kroshus to be the next state tax commissioner, who will have to run for election next year to keep the seat.
+Gov. Doug Burgum's appointment of Public Service Commissioner Brian Kroshus as the next state tax commissioner means the governor will fill another elected office now set for the ballot next year.

-Kroshus will succeed Republican Ryan Rauschenberger, who is resigning effective Jan.
+Burgum on Tuesday announced Kroshus will succeed Republican Ryan Rauschenberger, who resigned effective Jan.
 3 following an alcohol-related disturbance at a Bismarck hotel on Nov.
 15. He was held in jail for detoxification, and was never under arrest.

-Kroshus left his role as publisher of The Bismarck Tribune in 2015 to run for state auditor, but he did not receive the Republican nod.
-Burgum appointed Kroshus to the PSC in 2017 to fill a vacancy, and he was elected in 2018 to finish out the two remaining years in his predecessor’s term.

-Kroshus will begin as tax commissioner on Jan.
-4 and will complete Rauschenberger’s term that expires Dec.
-31, 2022, and will have to run for election next year.
-The appointment opens up a position on the three-member Public Service Commission.
+Burgum cited Kroshus' background with business management and the public and private sectors, as well as his experience and abilities working with the Legislature, tribal nations and consumers.

 People are also reading…